Randy Ady Prasetya

 Randy Ady Prasetya (born October 31, 1999) is an Indonesian professional basketball player for the Kesatria Bengawan Solo of the Indonesian Basketball League (IBL).

-Was drafted in the recommended round of the 2021 IBL Draft.
+He was drafted in the recommended round of the 2021 IBL Draft.

 National team career

-Randy was a part of the Indonesia Patriots.
-The team was led by Youbel Sondakh that played in the International Basketball Invitational in 2023 that was held by the Indonesian Basketball Association (PERBASI).
+Prasetya was a part of the Indonesia Patriots, the team led by Youbel Sondakh that played in the International Basketball Invitational in 2023 that was held by the Indonesian Basketball Association (PERBASI).